 The other principal road is State Route 53, a narrow two-lane mountainous highway which runs from Necanicum Junction, 13 miles east of Seaside on the Sunset Highway, south into Tillamook County.
 Some large dips and dangerous curves make this route unsuitable for intensive use.
 There are no railroad, water or air transportation facilities in this section of the County.
 There is also no transit bus service provided in the area.
 The area is not expected to build up to the extent that public transportation will be needed.
 The automobile, therefore, is the major transportation mode.

 Most residents shop in Seaside and work close by.
-They have learned to plan and limit trips to town by coordinating work activities with shopping needs.
+They Residents in the Seaside Rural Planning Area have learned to plan and limit trips to town by coordinating work activities with shopping needs.
 The distance to and from shopping, employment and residence is not a major problem, although a small neighborhood store in the area would probably be convenient.

 Bicycling in the area is primarily recreational in nature.
 The terrain and nature of the highway system makes bike travel difficult and hazardous.
 There are no designated bikeways and none are planned, although U.S. 101 is a part of the Oregon Coast Bike Route and the TransAmerica Trail.
 A bikeway may be appropriate, however, from the Cannon Beach junction south to Cannon Beach along the "Old Highway" 101.
 Creation of an off-road bike path to bypass the Highway 101/Highway 26 junction is included in the County’s Transportation System Plan, adopted in 2015.